The Launching of Cosmic Ray Driven Outflows: Discussion

 The expected growth rates in our simulation are relatively low due to the low ratio between CR pressure and gas pressure in the diffuse region.
 Figure~\ref{fig:Diss_ins_weakdiffstreaming} shows the growth rate for the $k=1$ mode, the yellow circles label some typical $c_{\rm CR}/\cs-v_{\rm A}/\cs$ pairs in our simulations near the position and time the shocks starts to grow.
 The ``bottleneck'' slows down CR propagation in dense gas and yields a low CR pressure in diffuse region, while the gas is heated by the initial CR shock.
 As a result, the low $c_{\rm CR}/c_{\rm cs}$ and high $v_{\rm A}/c_{\rm s}$ constrains the growth rate to low level in the simulations.

 The instability eventually saturates and the shock amplitudes are relatively constant over time.
-The shocks spacing increase as the pressure scale heights increase (Tsung et al. 2021 \textit{in prep})), and advects with the gas.
+The shocks spacing increase as the pressure scale heights increase \citep{tsung2021cosmic}, and advects with the gas.
 The instability creates multiple ``stairs'' in CR pressure.
-The steep pressure gradients at shock fronts dominate the CR heating at later time when the over CR pressure gradient is shallow.
+The steep pressure gradients at shock fronts dominate the CR heating at later time when the overall CR pressure gradient is shallow.